 These small but meaningful improvements to your daily life can help make room for your writing.
 That’s where the other advantages of dog ownership can start to shine through.

-3 Benefits of Having a Dog as a Writer
+Why I Love Having a Dog as a Writer

-Let me be clear – I know dogs aren’t for everyone.
-And there’s no guarantee that just because having a dog has been good for my writing practice that it will necessarily improve yours.
+Also, there’s no guarantee that just because having a dog has been good for my writing practice that it will necessarily improve yours.
 Before you jump into an 8–15 year commitment, make sure you do your research.

 1. Walks Can Spark Imagination

-I walked dogs for over two years, and during that period friends and family routinely asked how I passed the time.
+I worked as a dog walker for over two years, and during that period friends and family routinely asked how I passed the time.
 People frequently expected me to say that I listened to music or podcasts while at work, but I never did.
 Despite the lack of entertainment, I didn’t find the twenty-five or so hours I worked each week boring.

 Walking gave me space to think.
 I had between four and six hours each day to ponder whatever writing project I happened to be neck-deep in at the time.

 While walking, I finally ironed out sticky plot points in the novel I wrote for one of my summer classes.
-Walking also gave me time to construct detailed backstories for characters, brainstorm new forms for my thesis, and review criticism from my latest workshop.
+Walking also gave me time to construct detailed backstories for characters, brainstorm new forms for my thesis, and review criticism from my latest workshops.

 These effects aren’t just a personal quirk, either.
 A 2014 study from Stanford University noted the relationship between walking and creative thinking.
-Having a strong motivator to get out of the house and go for a walk each day – like, say, a rowdy dog who won’t stop pulling on your pant leg – can help you stretch your legs and your imagination.
+Having a strong motivator to get out of the house and go for a walk each day — like, say, a rowdy dog who won’t stop pulling on your pants — can help you stretch your legs and your imagination.

 2. Getting Away from the Computer Screen Is Vital